Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/PREPARE.md

         And also link `libmunge.so.2` to this file.

     -   `libdrm`: Not entirely sure if we really need this as this is part of the Linux graphics stack.

+    -   `liblustre`: Seems to be independent from the Lustre version?

+        We need `/usr/lib64/liblustreapi.so.1.0.0` and `/usr/lib64/liblnetconfig.so.4.0.0` and then some symlinks.

 -   Things that we copy from the host system to reduce binding complexity, but that will require a rebuild after a system update: